Cbkitane/2D-Fighting-Game/README.md

-# 2D-Fighting-Game
+# animation-test
- A simple 2d fighting game
+ Functioning fight with animations